 According to the express entry stream, a select amount of qualified candidates are nominated from the Immigration Refugees and Citizenship Canada (IRCC) Express Entry system.
-One thing to note here is that you can’t apply directly to the Alberta express entry stream, and it can only be done though IRCC.
+One thing to note here is that you can’t apply directly to the Alberta express entry stream, and it can only be done through IRCC.

 Canada Express Entry

 Express entry is the most common mode of immigration for PR applicants for Calgary and any other place in Canada.
 It is run by IRCC and the candidates are scored via a strict ranking system.
 Applying for Alberta through express entry depends on your strong ties to Alberta, or eligibility to support the economic development of Alberta’s government.